kmcommitdaily/journloops/posts/get-your-hands-dirty.md

-# Get Your Hands Dirty: How I Used APIs to Bring Real Data Into My Websites (and Why Every Beginner Should Practice With Them)
+# Developer Case Study: How I Used APIs to Bring Real Data Into My Websites (and Why Every Beginner Should Practice With Them)

 You’ve built pixel-perfect pages with HTML and CSS.
 Then JavaScript, then React, then Next.js.
 Each step feels like progress until you run into one of the most intimidating walls in programming: APIs.
 Do I understand enough to start?